0

 To significantly increase your cynarin intake, you could take a cynarin-rich artichoke extract , such as that included in the supplement Liver Support Formula (category Liver and detoxification).

-And if you’re keen to boost your intake of beneficial fibre, you could combine the above with Psyllium Seed Husk, a blond psyllium supplement.
+And if you’re keen to boost your intake of beneficial fibre, you could combine the above with Psyllium Husk, a blond psyllium supplement.

 It’s worth noting too that artichokes also contain the excellent flavonoid luteolin, a substantial amount of which is offered by the supplement Luteolin.